Open setup

 Launch Acousmos from the menu bar.
 If setup is incomplete, open Preferences and use Run Setup Again.

-Allow Microphone so Acousmos can listen, and Accessibility so it can paste the finished text into the focused app.
+Allow Microphone so Acousmos can listen, and Accessibility so it can type the finished text into the focused app.

 Put your cursor in any text field, press the style's hotkey, speak naturally, then stop recording.
-Acousmos pastes the result.
+Acousmos types the result.

 Required for recording your voice.